 Certain decisions in life have permanent consequences.
 Alimony can be one of them.
-Regardless of whether you are the party paying alimony, or are the one who will be receiving it, the decisions made in family court impact you for many years to come.
+Regardless of whether you are the party paying alimony, or are the one who will be receiving it, the decisions made in family cases impact you for many years to come.

-A seasoned trial lawyer, Attorney Heather Bryan can help you achieve the right result in your case.
+Attorney Heather Bryan can help you achieve the right result in your case.
 After successfully trying high-stakes cases, Heather also understands how an alimony battle can play out in a Polk County courtroom.

 "I understand the importance of financial matters in a family case.
 Simply put, money counts.
 Trust an attorney who will be a strong advocate on your behalf."

 Transitional or “Bridge the Gap” Alimony may be awarded to assist a spouse in transitioning from being married to being single.
 It is designed to assist with identifiable short-term needs not to exceed two years.

 Rehabilitative Alimony may be awarded to assist a spouse in becoming financially self-supporting by re-developing previous skills or acquiring new employment skills.
 The spouse requesting rehabilitative alimony most present a specific and definable rehabilitative plan.
 This type of alimony may be modified based upon a substantial change in circumstances or non-compliance with the rehabilitative plan.

 Durational Alimony: The purpose of durational alimony is to provide economic assistance for a fixed period of time following a marriage of short (1 to 7 years) or moderate (8 to 17 years) duration.
 Its term may not exceed the length of the marriage and it terminates upon the death of either spouse or upon re-marriage of the person receiving it.
 The amount of the award may be modified based upon a substantial change in circumstances; however, the length of the award may only be modified under exceptional circumstances.